 With buyer competition still running high despite the slowing market, make sure you avoid the temptation of skipping this important property market research step if you want to succeed as an investor.
 John Lindeman, researcher and educator with 7 steps 2 Success property market education program explains.
-Continue reading “The crucial property market research you can’t afford to skip”
+Continue reading “The crucial property market research you can’t afford to screw up”

 Like them or loathe them, there’s no getting away from property market forecasters and prognosticators.
 But whose property market forecast should you trust?
 Continue reading “Property market forecast: Who should you trust?”

 Research is the lifeblood of a profitable property investment.
 Do it right and you’ll avoid buying a lemon.
 Do it wrong and you’ll end up losing a lot of money.